Onelinerhub/onelinerhub/jquery/iterate_by_class.md

 ```

 - '.class' - selector for all elements with ```class``` class
-- each( - will call specified function for each found object
+- each( - will call specified function for each found element
-- $(this) - referring to current object in the loop
+- $(this) - referring to current element in the loop